PedroNJorge/EIACD-Roll-the-Block/README.md

    - **Goal tile**: The hole where the block must end in the upright state to win
    - **Hidden Path**: Require the block to activate switches to cross
    - **Buttons**
-   - * *X Type*: Require the block to be standing upright to activate
+     * *X Type*: Require the block to be standing upright to activate
      * *Hexagonal Type*: Can be activated by the block in any orientation
-     * *One-Time-Use Type*: Have the same visual cue as the X Type, but only function one time
+     * *One-Time-Use Type*: Have the same visual cue as the X Type, but only function one time por imagens do jogo em si
 3. **Movement**:
-   - The block always rolls over an edge (never slides)
+   - The block always rolls over an edge
    - Each move changes the block's orientation
-   - From standing position, any roll makes the block lay flat
+   - From the upright state, any roll makes the block lay flat (horizontal/vertical)
-   - From flat position, rolling "forward" makes it stand up, while rolling "sideways" keeps it flat
+   - From the horizontal/vertical state, rolling "forward" makes it stand up, while rolling "sideways" keeps it flat

-3. **Level Elements**:
-   - **Normal tiles**: Can support the block in any orientation
-   - **Weak tiles**: Break if the block stands upright on them (must be crossed lying flat)
-   - **Goal tile**: The hole where the block must end standing upright to win
-   - **Bridges**: Require the block to activate switches to cross
-   - **Walls**: Block movement in certain directions

 4. **Losing Conditions**:
-   - Block falls off the map
+   - Block falls off the map (touches a void tile)
-   - Block stands upright on a weak tileThe key rules are:The block itself has 3 different states:
+   - Block stands upright on a glass tile

-* **Upright**
-* **Horizontal**
-* **Vertical**
-por imagens do jogo em si
+## Project Features
+- Faithful recreation of the original Bloxorz game mechanics
+- Visual representation of the game board and block movement
+- Multiple implemented search algorithms to solve puzzles automatically
+- Implementation of the *Manhattan distance* as an heuristic for the informed search algorithms

-Matrix Caption: </br>
+- Step-by-step solution visualization given by the chosen search algorithm Matrix Caption: </br>
 * `-2` - Hidden Path
 * `-1` - Void